ericclemmons/graphql-demo/README.md

 ## Goals

 - Introduce GraphQL's purpose & benefits.
-- Show several iterations of building a GraphQL server.
+- Demo a functioning GraphQL application.
+- Illustrate how to optimize & clean the code.

 ## Resources